Wodie/tetra_4_pttlink/README.md

 Work in progress, to test SQL changes from TETRA use:

-sudo python ./change_sql.py --cos 1
+sudo python ./change_sql.py --sql 1

 and

-sudo python ./change_sql.py --cos 0
+sudo python ./change_sql.py --sql 0